-Example 1: simple conformational heterogeneity
+Example 1: Simple conformational heterogeneity

 The simplest example is an apo protein with alternative conformations of single residues or sections of residues.
 Currently, these could be captured by alternative conformations or increased B-factors.
-In our proposed mmCIF format, the first conformational data item would represent the alternative positions of an individual residue (Figure 1A) or multiple residues, such as a loop (Figure 1B).
-In this scenario, refinement software would work exactly as it is now by restraining each atom's occupancy to sum to one.
-We also propose that 'altloc' in the current mmCIF format be moved into the conformational state 1 data item.
-Further, existing ensemble structures could use this data format by having each model in the ensemble have a different identifier in the conformational state 1 data item.
+In our proposed mmCIF format, the first conformational data catagory would represent the alternative positions of an individual residue (Figure 2A) or multiple residues, such as a loop (Figure 2B).
+We envision this 'conformational state 1'catagory to be within the atom\site loop of the mmCIF dictionary and as optional.
+We would allow users to use any REGEX categories to identify each conformation and have an additional data catagory with the description for each ID to inform others of what each state means.
+In this scenario, refinement software would work exactly as it is now by constraining each atom's occupancy to sum to one, but the altloc names will be longer than a single character.
+We also propose that 'altloc' in the current mmCIF format be moved into the conformational state 1 data catagory.
+Further, existing ensemble structures could use this data format by having each model in the ensemble have a different identifier in the conformational state 1 datacatagory.

 Figure 2: Conformational Heterogeneity.
-Boxes represent how data items would be connected in the mmCIF format.
+Boxes represent how datacatagories would be connected in the mmCIF format.
 Shown are: atom, compositional state, conformational state 1, conformational state 2, occupancy.
 A. Example 1: Simple conformational heterogeneity with single residue.
 B. Example 1: Simple conformational heterogeneity with loop.
 C. Example 2: Layer conformational heterogeneity

-Example 2: layered conformational heterogeneity
+Example 2: Layered conformational heterogeneity

 Next, a more complicated scenario with the apo protein to demonstrate hierarchically related conformational heterogeneity, such as an alternative conformation within a loop.
 For example, in the 'loop out' conformation (state 1), there are multiple positions of a single leucine side chain (state 2) (Figure 2C).
 In the current mmCIF format, you could encode the three conformations as A (loop in), B (loop out, position 1), C (loop out, position 2), but this would have no descriptive or hierarchical relationship to each other.
-In our proposed mmCIF additions, we could encode the loop conformational heterogeneity in the conformational state 1 and the leucine conformational heterogeneity within the conformation, such that all conformations in loop in and loop out would have to equal 1, while the nested conformations in loop out would have to sum to an occupancy of 1-loop in.
-Clashes could be evaluated in PDB deposition validation by all atoms with the same label at the same hierarchy level, extending the current validation scheme35.
+In our proposed mmCIF additions, we could encode the loop conformational heterogeneity in the conformational state 1 and the leucine conformational heterogeneity within the conformational state 2.
+We see this as another category of conformational heterogeneity state 2 within the atom site loop and has the exact requirements as the other conformational heterogeneity layer.
+However, to have a conformational heterogeneity state 2 category, the atom must have a conformational heterogeneity state 1 category.
+For refinement, restraints would be linked to each level of conformation, such that all conformations in conformational heterogeneity state 1 (loop in and loop out) would have to equal 1, while the categories in conformational heterogeneity state 2 (conformations in loop out) would have to sum to an occupancy of the conformational heterogeneity state 1 class it belongs in (loop in) (Figure 2C).
+Clashes could be evaluated in PDB deposition validation by all atoms with the same label at the same hierarchy level, extending the current validation scheme.

-Example 3: simple compositional heterogeneity
+Example 3: Simple compositional heterogeneity